onierstrasz/FAQ/macOSXFAQ.md

 Boot the mac to update with the drive connected, and hold OPT (power button on M1 machines) till you see the selection of drives to boot from.

-* Why can't I boot from USB?
+## Q Why can't I boot from USB?

 https://www.uubyte.com/boot-mac-from-usb.html

 In certain cases where your Mac has the Apple T2 Security Chip (2018 and later devices), it may be your Startup Security Utility settings that are preventing you from booting from USB.
 In this situation, restart your Mac and hold down the Command + R keys when you see the Apple logo.
 This will put your Mac into Recovery mode.
 In macOS Utilities, go to Utilities > Startup Security Utility and sign in as admin.
 Under External Boot, select the second option - Allow Booting from External Media.

-* How do I get rid of drop shadows when taking screen shots of windows?
+## Q How do I get rid of drop shadows when taking screen shots of windows?

 - Hold down the <OPT> key

 	https://www.macworld.com/article/3527415/how-to-get-rid-of-the-screenshot-drop-shadow-in-macos.html

-* How to create a Windows compatible Disk Image?
+## Q How to create a Windows compatible Disk Image?

 - https://www.makeuseof.com/tag/how-to-create-windows-compatible-iso-disc-images-in-mac-os-x/
 - Create a DVD/CD disk master